 Geometry Type (applies to feature set and feature layer only)

-The geometry type comes from the input and output features used to create the result.
-It cannot be modified in the Content tab.
-You need to rerun the tool using features of the desired geometry type, and then share the result created by the run.
+The geometry type comes from the input and output features that are used to create the result.
+It cannot be modified on the Content tab.
+You need to rerun the tool using features of the specified geometry type, and share the result created by the run.

 Schema (applies to feature set, feature layer, record set, and table view)

-The schema is a list of fields (attributes) that need to be supplied by the client when they construct the features for input to the tool.
-This list of fields is the same as the layer or dataset you used as input or output to the tool that created the result.
+The schema is a list of fields (attributes) that must be supplied by the client when they construct the features for input to the tool.
+This list of fields is the same as the layer or dataset that was used as input or output to the tool that created the result.

 The default value of the tool is determined by the parameter value specified when the tool is running.
-To add or change the default value of a parameter, you need to execute the tool again with corresponding parameter.
+To add or change the default value of a parameter, execute the tool again with the corresponding parameter.

 Web Manager settings

-The following settings can only be modified in ArcGIS Server Web Manager.
+The settings in the subsections below can only be modified in ArcGIS Server Web Manager.
 The previously mentioned configuration settings can also be modified in Web Manager after the service has been published.